carboxylman/stackdb/tools/spf/README.spf.txt

     only the thread that triggered the probe will be displayed.
 If ttctx==hier, then the thread hierarchy starting with the thread that triggered the probe, to its root parent, will be displayed.
 If ttctx==none, no threads will be displayed.
 The default is none.
+If bt is not set, it defaults to 0 (no backtrace).
+Otherwise, a backtrace is printed for each thread printed as a result of ttctx's value (so to get a backtrace, you must set *both* ttctx and bt!).

   enable(<probeFilterId>)  {n}
   disable(<probeFilterId>) {n}